1. Stopped By The Police On The Street, Now What?

 b.
 What if they tell me something they are investigating that is wrong?
 Must I correct them?

+You are not required to.
 You have a right not to lay the blame on yourself and a right to remain silent.
 If you know they are wrong about an investigation, you may be aware of what is being investigated.
 By telling them they are wrong, you may lay the blame on yourself.
 In such a case it is best to remain silent.
 However, if you were a witness to the crime, you may offer to make a statement for the police.
 Be careful in these circumstances and rather seek the advice of your parent or guardian before doing so.
 If you are taken in for questioning, request to contact your parent or a lawyer.

 c.
 What if an officer just begins speaking to me but does not order me to do anything?